Client: LH Ventures

 Buyers were impressed with how quickly we were able to learn about and address the issues that preventing them from being more successful.
 One of the most gratifying moments during user tests for our final design sprint was when a buyer successfully performed a task that we hadn’t even assigned her yet.
 We were going to instruct her to 1) explore the performance of a specific type of item using our prototype software, and 2) make a decision about what items to order for a future assortment, based on the insights from her exploration.
 Before we could even assign these tasks, she voluntarily offered her insights!

 Feedback from our Clients...

-Our Clients were impressed with our ability to recruit so many SMEs for our research and testing, without any help from them (they purposefully withheld their own contacts so as to avoid creating echo chamber).
+Our Clients were impressed with our ability to recruit so many representatives from their target user group for our research and testing without any help from them (they purposefully withheld their own contacts so as to avoid creating echo chamber).
 After their initial hesitation to pivot from their original idea, their confidence was restored when we backed up our ideas with all of our research and user test responses.